When you have been injured on the job you need to ask yourself:

 WHAT IS WORKERS’ COMPENSATION?

 Workers’ compensation is a social safety net that states began setting up decades ago as a way to protect both employers and employees when someone gets hurt on the job.
 In most cases, Colorado employees can file a workers’ compensation claim after an accident job leaves them injured.
-But there’s a long and winding road between that initial claim and earning full benefits.
-Burg Simpson Colorado workers’ comp attorney has the experience and focus to help navigate that road.
+But there is a long and winding road between that initial claim and earning full benefits.
+A Burg Simpson Denver workers’ comp attorney has the experience and focus to help navigate that road.

 Thousands of people get injured at work every year, most as a result of overexertion or falling.
-If you’re injured on the job, it’s important you get in touch with a Colorado workers’ compensation attorney and not to handle your claim on your own.
-For a more detailed look at what’s involved in Colorado workers’ compensation, visit our OVERVIEW page here.
-Or call us directly at 720-500-5995 to learn how we can provide the support and guidance you deserve.
+If you are injured on the job, it is important you get in touch with a Colorado workers’ compensation attorney and not to handle your claim on your own.
+So we can answer your questions, call us directly at 720-400-8558 to learn how we can provide the support and guidance you deserve.

 WHAT IS YOUR CASE WORTH?

 There are several factors that must be considered by any Denver workmans’ comp attorney when evaluating a case.
-The types of damages that can be recovered include economic, non-economic and sometimes even punitive damages.
-The only way to provide a fair and honest assessment of you case is to discuss it with you in detail and apply relevant laws to ensure full benefits.
+The types of damages that can be recovered include economic, non-economic, and sometimes even punitive damages.
+The only way to provide a fair and honest assessment of your case is to discuss it with you in detail and apply relevant laws to ensure full benefits.

-It’s also important to know that if we take your case, you don’t have to pay us anything up front.
+It is also important to know that if we take your case, you do not have to pay us anything up front.
 We only get paid if you do.
-Get in touch with one of our Colorado workmen’s comp attorneys at 720-500-5995.
+Get in touch with a workplace injury lawyer in Denver at 720-400-8558.

 It sounds simple, but workers’ compensation is deceptively complex.
 Every day in Colorado, someone gets hurt on the job and unknowingly jeopardizes his/her claim.
-We’ve compiled a brief list of the most critical mistakes:
+We have compiled a brief list of the most critical mistakes: